nasa/fprime/Svc/DpCatalog/docs/sdd.md

 NOTE: This release has an early prototype that will do the following:

 1. Reads the data product files from the specified directory.
-2. Puts them in an unsorted list.
+2. Puts them in priority sorted list.
 3. Sends requests to `Svc/FileDownlink` to downlink each file in the list.

 It does not:

-1. Sort the data products
-2. Mark them as complete
-3. Any of the future features like modifying/deleting data products.
+1. Stop transmissions in progress
+2. Allow insertion of new products after the catalog is built
+3. Clear the catalog via command
+4. Send data product files in pieces.
+It only sends whole files, so if the downlink is interrupted, the whole file will have to be retransmitted.

 Features and more extended unit testing will be added over time.
 Use at your own risk!